Damien Comolli: Fenerbahçe

 On 12 June 2018, Comolli was appointed as director of football at Fenerbahçe.
 The study of statistics in player selection was introduced under Comolli, and a collection of data and individual characteristics was used to determine the most suitable players based on the needs of the coach and staff.
 Comolli made an instant impact at Fenerbahçe as he was responsible for several notable signings, including those of André Ayew, Victor Moses, and Islam Slimani for the 2018–19 season; however, Fenerbahçe were second bottom halfway through the season and only finished sixth, which was their lowest position in three decades.

-Comolli signed with Luiz Gustavo, Max Kruse, and Vedat Muriqi for the 2019–20 season, where the club further fell back to seventh despite reaching the semi-finals of the Turkish Cup, and Papiss Cissé, İrfan Can Kahveci, Mesut Özil, José Sosa, Enner Valencia, and İsmail Yüksek for the 2020–21 season, where Fenerbahçe rebounded to third place.
+Comolli signed with Luiz Gustavo, Max Kruse, and Vedat Muriqi for the 2019–20 season, where the club further fell back to seventh despite reaching the semi-finals of the Turkish Cup,and Papiss Cissé, İrfan Can Kahveci, Mesut Özil, José Sosa, Enner Valencia, and İsmail Yüksek for the 2020–21 season, where Fenerbahçe rebounded to third place.
 Comolli also played a leading role in the transfers of Giuliano de Paula to Al Nassr (€10,5 million), Josef de Souza to Al-Ahli (€12 million), Eljif Elmas to Napoli (€16 million plus bonuses), and Vedat Muriqi to Lazio (€17 million plus bonuses).
 On 16 January 2020, Comolli left Fenerbahçe by mutual consent.
+Comolli was self-admittedly sidelined in the decision making process at Fenerbahçe, at the very least beginning with the January transfer window on 2020.